panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 ### 3.1 Entries in practice: find the property having 0 value

 Again, let's use the `books` object that holds the prices of some books.
-But this time, due to a mistake, one of the books has been assigned with a price `0`.
+This time, due to a mistake, one of the books has been assigned with the price `0`.

 Let's find the book with the price `0` and log its name to console.